proszewskip/distributed-computing-webworker/README.md

 #### HTML document

-Documentation is available under [http://localhost:5000/swagger/index.html](http://localhost:5000/swagger/index.html) when `Server` is running in `Debug` configuration.
+Documentation is available under [http://localhost:5000/swagger](http://localhost:5000/swagger) when the `Server` is running in Debug configuration (when using dotnet run).

 #### OpenAPI JSON

-In order to generate OpenAPI json file `Server` must be built with following command:
+In order to generate OpenAPI json file, the `Server` must be built with the following command:

 ```sh
  dotnet build /p:GenerateCode=True
 ```

-After running mentioned command `swagger.json` will be generated in `Server/docs`.
+After running the mentioned command, `swagger.json` will be generated in Server/docs.